-How to Estimate the Cost of House Cleaning in Canada
+How Much to Charge for House Cleaning in Canada

-Have you just launched your own house cleaning business in Canada?
-Maybe you have been in business for a while but are looking to offer some different services.
+Have you just launched your own professional house cleaning service in Canada?
+Maybe you have been in business for a while but are looking to offer different services.
 Either way, estimating a job isn’t always a simple process.

 In this article, we’ll cover:

-9 Steps to Follow for An Accurate House Cleaning Estimate
+9 Steps to Estimate House Cleaning Rates in Canada

-Below you will find a breakdown of nine steps to provide the most accurate house cleaning estimate to your customer.
+Below you will find a breakdown of nine steps to provide your customer with the most accurate house cleaning estimate.
 The steps will cover some tips to follow as well as various items to incorporate into your estimate.
 Not only will your estimate be accurate, but you can also ensure your business is generating a profit.

 1. Take a Trip to the House

-Physically seeing the house that needs to get cleaned will allow you to get a better sense as to the scope of the work.
+Physically seeing the house that needs to be cleaned will give you a better sense of the scope of the work.
 One of the biggest causes of disruptions can be unknown or unexpected situations that arise after you have started cleaning.
-Being able to walk through the house and see the different rooms and the state they’re in will help accurately estimate the time needed.
+Walking through the house and seeing the different rooms and the state they’re in will help accurately estimate the time needed.

 Bring a tape measure along and do some quick calculations to determine the square footage of any rooms.
-If there are any special services required, such as oven cleaning or deep cleaning a refrigerator, you can also inspect the appliances to know what you’re getting into.
+If any special cleaning services are required, such as oven cleaning or deep cleaning a refrigerator, you can also inspect the appliances to know what you’re getting into.

-Visiting the house is always a better option than simply providing an estimate over the phone.
+Visiting the house is always better than simply providing an estimate over the phone.

 2. Discuss Relevant Details with the Customer

 Your customer might have a different idea of how long the house cleaning might take.
 While you do your site visit, ask them to do a quick walkthrough with you.
-This way you can ask specific questions and ensure your cleaning service will cover everything that the customer needs.
+This way, you can ask specific questions and ensure your house cleaning services will cover everything the customer needs.

 3. Estimate How Long It Will Take

 The length of time it will take for the house cleaning will be one of the key elements of your estimate.
-Since you’ve visited the house, done a quick walkthrough and asked the customer some specific questions, you should have a rough idea of what’s needed.
+Since you’ve visited the house, done a quick walkthrough, and asked the customer specific questions, you should have a rough idea of what’s needed.

 Keep in mind that different types of jobs, such as a house that hasn’t been maintained or that’s been vacant for a while, will add to the time needed.
 And when it comes to things like deep cleaning, be sure to include the extra time it will take.